 Conductor.
 A material capable of carrying electrical current.
-When used in electrical circuits the material is usually in the form of a wire, cable, or bus bar.
+When used in electrical circuits, the material is usually a wire, cable, or bus bar.

 - 1. Bare.
-A conductor having no covering or electrical insulation whatsoever. - 2.
+A conductor has no covering or electrical insulation whatsoever. - 2.
 Covered.
-A conductor encased within material of composition or thickness that is not recognized as electrical insulation. - 3.
+A conductor encased within material of composition or thickness not recognized as electrical insulation. - 3.
 Insulated.
-A conductor encased within material of composition and thickness that is recognized as electrical insulation.
+A conductor encased within material of composition and thickness recognized as electrical insulation.